WV Local Technical Assistance Program

 This Tailgate Talk is part of the NLTAPA collection.

-Avoid contact with potentially infectious material
+Avoid direct contact with potentially infectious materials.

-Follow all infection control protocols
+Follow all infection control protocols.

-Wear your personal protective equipment—always
+Wear your personal protective equipment (PPE) at all times.

-Follow good hygiene—frequently wash hands
+Maintain good hygiene—frequently wash hands.

 Report any exposures immediately to your supervisor

-According to the 29CFR 1910.1030 or OSHA’s Bloodborne Pathogens Standard, employers should develop an exposure control plan to eliminate or minimize occupational exposure to potentially infectious body fluids.
+Under OSHA’s Bloodborne Pathogens Standard (29 CFR 1910.1030), employers are required to develop an Exposure Control Plan to eliminate or minimize occupational exposure to infectious body fluids.

-CDC Blood safety webpage URL:
+CDC Blood Safety:

 https://www.cdc.gov/bloodsafety/index.html